 This program, originally intended for teachers, now includes law enforcement, EMTs, and firefighters.
 It's sponsored by HUD and allows 50% discounts on the list price of homes in certain areas.
 If you qualify, you have to commit to living in the place you are interested in buying for at least 3 years.

-Check out these reviews of the leading mortgage lenders to see who can help you realize your dream of buying a home.
+Check out these reviews of the best mortgage lenders to see who can help you realize your dream of buying a home.